xenorivai/los_rust/README.md

-# The Litle OS Book
+# The Little OS Book

 - Following [this](https://littleosbook.github.io/) book
+- Plan to work on a Rust port